Competitive Employment is when all the following is met:

 The darker the color of a county indicates that there are more individuals competitively employed in that county.

-When you hover over a specific county, you will see the break down of the top five occupations for those competitively employed in that specific county.
+When you hover over a specific county, you will see the break down of the top five occupations (if applicable) for those competitively employed in that specific county.

 Some counties may not have a "top five", but will list the top number of occupations their county has up to five.